 The public trustee also publishes the notice in a newspaper. § 38-38-103.

 Notice of Rule 120 hearing.
-Notice of the Rule 120 hearing must be mailed to the borrower and posted on the property not less than 14 days prior to the hearing date.
+Notice of the Rule 120 hearing must be mailed to the borrower and posted on the property not less than 14 days prior to the deadline set by the clerk.
 If the borrower doesn’t respond to the notice to dispute the foreclosing party’s right to sell the home (on grounds within the scope of the hearing), the court will cancel the hearing and authorize the sale.
 Colo.
 R. Civ.
 P. 120., Colo.
 Rev. Stat. § 38-38-105.

-Colorado law provides protections against foreclosure for National Guard members when called to state military service or called to state defense force active duty for over 30 days.
+Colorado law provides certain protections against foreclosure for any person who is called to state military service or called to state defense force active duty in certain circumstances for over 30 days.
 Colo.
 Rev. Stat. § 28-3-1406.

 “Reinstating” is when you catch up on the missed payments (plus fees and costs) in order to stop a foreclosure.
 (Learn more about reinstatement to avoid foreclosure.)

 In Colorado, the borrower can cure the default and reinstate the loan prior to the sale.
-To do this, the borrower must file a notice of intent to cure with the trustee at least 15 days prior to the sale date and then pay the total amount due to the public trustee before noon on the day before the sale.
-(If the figures in the cure statement have expired, but the last possible time to cure the default has not expired, you may request updated cure figures, though the request must received at least 15 days prior to the sale date.)
+To do this, the borrower must file a notice of intent to cure with the trustee no later than 15 calendar days prior to the sale date and then pay the total amount due to the public trustee before noon on the day before the sale.
+(If the figures in the cure statement have expired, but the last possible time to cure the default has not expired, you may request updated cure figures, though the request must received at least 15 calendar days prior to the sale date.)
 Colo.
 Rev. Stat. § 38-38-104.